Chapter 2. Getting Started with Ruby on Rails

 This means that in Rails there is a place where each line of code belongs: all the different models and controllers in your application interact in a standard way.
 Rails is also designed with the philosophy of favoring convention over configuration.
 Generally speaking, the developer doesn’t need to write any external metadata; everything just works.

 Rails is also agile by design, and it handles changes very well.
 As a framework Rails was built around individuals and interactions rather than processes and tools; it favors working code over extensive documentation, transparency over complex configurations, customer collaboration over elaborate processes.
-Rails is built around the ...
+Rails is built around the idea that a ...

 Get RESTful Rails Development now with the O’Reilly learning platform.